The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Algorithmic Scheme

-In \cref{Alg:CnP}, we present the general version of \gls{CNP}.
-Although the scheme is problem-agnostic, we will customize it for specific \glspl{SG} in \cref{sec:applications}.
-The input of \cref{Alg:CnP} is a polyhedrally-representable \gls{SG} instance $G$ and a small numerical tolerance $\epsilon$, whereas the output is either an \gls{MNE} $\hat{\sigma}$ or a certificate (\ie, a cutting plane proof) of the non-existence of \glspl{MNE}.
-We assume to have access to an initial \gls{PAG} $\tilde{G}$, where, for any player $i$, $\XTildeSetofi_0$ is the starting approximation of the feasible region of player $i$ at iteration $t=0$; for instance, if player $i$ solves a parametrized integer program, $\XTildeSetofi_0$ can be its linear relaxation (\ie, the integer program without the integrality requirements).
-We determine if $\tilde{G}$ has \glspl{PNE} $\tildesigma$ by solving the \gls{NCP} \cref{eq:NCP} induced by $\tilde G$ at iteration $t$.
-If $\tilde{G}$ has no \gls{PNE}, we cannot infer that $G$ has no \gls{MNE} (see, \eg, \cref{ex:RelaxNasp}).
-This non-existence condition may appear when at least one $\XTildeSetofi_t$ is unbounded for some player $i$.
-The only viable option is to refine $\tilde{G}$ by refining at least one $\XTildeSetofi_t$ with the \emph{Branch-or-Cut} subroutine.
+\cref{Alg:CnP} presents the general version of \gls{CNP} for polyhedrally-representable \gls{SG}.
+The input of \cref{Alg:CnP} is a polyhedrally-representable \gls{SG} $G$ whereas the output is either an \gls{MNE} $\hat{\sigma}$ or a certificate of its non-existence.
+We will employ an \gls{EO} associated with $P^i$, for each $i$, to separate infeasible equilibria and refine $\tilde G$ via cutting planes, as we will detail in \cref{sec:E0}.
+We assume to have access to an initial \gls{PAG} $\tilde{G}$, where, for each player $i$, $\XTildeSetofi_0$ is the starting approximation of the feasible region of player $i$ at step $t=0$.
+For instance, if $i$ solves a parametrized mixed-integer optimization problem, $\XTildeSetofi_0$ can be its linear relaxation (\ie, the problem without the integrality requirements).
+We determine if $\tilde{G}$ has \glspl{PNE} $\tildesigma$ by solving the \gls{NCP} \cref{eq:NCP} induced by $\tilde G$ at step $t$.